jpromanonet/study_plan_python/README.md

     Build a Vue.js frontend for event listings, ticket purchasing, and attendee registration.
     Implement event promotion features and ticket scanning capabilities.

+## Rust with React & Vue JS

+Month 1: Rust with React
+Project: Task Management Application

+    Develop a Rust backend for task management.
+    Build a React frontend to interact with the backend.
+    Implement task creation, updating, and user authentication.

+Month 2: Rust with Vue.js
+Project: E-commerce Platform

+    Create a Rust backend for an e-commerce site.
+    Build a Vue.js frontend for product listings, cart functionality, and checkout.
+    Integrate payment gateways and product reviews.

+Month 3: Rust with React
+Project: Project Management System

+    Develop a Rust backend for project management.
+    Build a React frontend for creating projects, assigning tasks, and monitoring progress.
+    Implement user roles, permissions, and task dependencies.

+Month 4: Rust with Vue.js
+Project: Inventory Management System

+    Create a Rust backend for tracking inventory and stock.
+    Build a Vue.js frontend for managing products, stock levels, and orders.
+    Implement barcode scanning and real-time updates.

+Month 5: Rust with React
+Project: E-learning Platform

+    Develop a Rust backend for hosting online courses.
+    Build a React frontend for students to access courses, lessons, and quizzes.
+    Implement progress tracking and user authentication.

+Month 6: Rust with Vue.js
+Project: Real Estate Listing Platform

+    Create a Rust backend for listing real estate properties.
+    Build a Vue.js frontend for property listings, search, and property details.
+    Implement user authentication and property favoriting.

+Month 7: Rust with React
+Project: Customer Relationship Management (CRM) System

+    Develop a Rust backend for a comprehensive CRM.
+    Build a React frontend for managing customer interactions, leads, and sales.
+    Implement analytics dashboards and user notifications.

+Month 8: Rust with Vue.js
+Project: Healthcare Appointment System

+    Create a Rust backend for managing medical appointments.
+    Build a Vue.js frontend for patients to book appointments, view availability, and receive reminders.
+    Implement appointment scheduling and calendar integration.

+Month 9: Rust with React
+Project: Freelance Marketplace

+    Develop a Rust backend for a freelance platform.
+    Build a React frontend for freelancers to showcase profiles, bid on projects, and communicate with clients.
+    Implement payment processing and job tracking.

+Month 10: Rust with Vue.js
+Project: Restaurant Ordering System

+    Create a Rust backend for online food ordering.
+    Build a Vue.js frontend for customers to browse menus, place orders, and track delivery.
+    Implement real-time order updates and delivery tracking.

+Month 11: Rust with React
+Project: Event Ticketing and Management Platform

+    Develop a Rust backend for hosting and managing events.
+    Build a React frontend for event listings, ticket purchasing, and attendee registration.
+    Implement event promotion features and QR code ticketing.

+Month 12: Rust with Vue.js
+Project: Inventory and Supply Chain System

+    Create a Rust backend for managing supply chain processes.
+    Build a Vue.js frontend for tracking inventory levels, orders, and suppliers.
+    Implement data visualization for supply chain analytics.

 ## Laravel with React & Vue JS

 Month 1: Laravel with React